TomasBoda/agent-lang/thesis.md

     }

     if (containsCycle) {
-        throw new ErrorParser("Agent properties contain a dependency loop");
+        throw new ErrorParser("Agent variables contain a dependency loop");
     }

     return result;